peterkinget/MOSbiusBook/_sources/5_sw_support/MOSbiusTools.md

 The bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA), see the worked-out example below.

-## Worked-out Example of Programming a Three-Stage Ring Oscillator using the ADALM 2000 Digital Pattern Generator
+## Worked-out Example of Programming the MOSbius Chip using the ADALM 2000 Digital Pattern Generator

+Here we go through all the steps to program the chip using a digital pattern generator.
+We use a 3-stage ring oscillator as an example.

 ### Making the Connections File